Jonathan B. Spencer and Richard P. Hart papers

 Richard P. Hart the elder and his son, Richard P. Hart the younger, both of New York, also bought and sold land in the area in the 1840s and 1850s.
 After his father’s death in 1843, the younger Hart took over his father’s work.
 Hart the younger died in Troy, New York in 1892.
 Neither man ever resided in the Quad Cities area.

-Materials in this collection include financial records, correspondence, and notes concerning the buying and selling of land around the Quad City area after the Black Hawk War, as well as photocopies of the original documents.
+Materials in this collection include financial records, correspondence, and notes concerning the buying and selling of land around the Quad Cities area after the Black Hawk War, as well as photocopies of the original documents.

 Dates